 In this section, we visualize the precision changes during the training of a DNN using the FAST-Adaptive algorithm (Algorithm 1).
 Since the weights W, activations A, and gradients G independently determine their BFP precision, there are $2^3 = 8$ possible precision settings per layer using two different BFP resolutions (m = 2 and m = 4).
 In the figure, we have ordered these settings based on their computational costs when deployed in the FAST system (discussed next in Section VII).
 For instance, (W, A, G) of (4, 2, 2) has a slightly lower computational cost than (2, 2, 4) due to how the gradients are used multiple times during the backward pass (see Figure 3).
-We sample the BFP precisions for a batch of training samples during the backward pass.
-Figure 19 shows the BFP precisions of 5 layers in ResNet-18 on ImageNet and YOLOv2 on PASCAL VOC2012 change over the course of training under FAST.
+Figure 17 shows the BFP precisions of 5 layers in ResNet-18 on ImageNet change over the course of training under FAST.
 As expected, we observe that the BFP precision grows across both layer depths and training iterations.